bahrus/xtal-element/README.md

 To evaluate dynamic expressions with full access to the JavaScript runtime engine, set attribute onload=doEval, as shown above.

+## The Ecmascript branch

+The preferred mechanism to incorporate custom JavaScript, though, is not to use the onload=eval, but rather to "use the platform" and to define a JavaScript class.
+The JavaScript class must extend (at the "bottom" of the hierarchy) trans-render/Mount.js;

 [TODO]: document

 ## Example 4b -- Support for external source